-Generosity was an important part of my upbringing; we lived in a really tight-knit community where neighbors gave to each other in every way.
-When we got out of school, adults watched whatever kids wandered into their houses.
+Generosity was an important part of my upbringing; we lived in a tight-knit community where neighbors gave to each other in every way.
+When we got out of school, adults watched whichever kids wandered into their houses.
 If they were going to get groceries, they’d call a neighbor and ask, “Can I pick you up some bread or milk?”
 Sometimes they just bought extra because they knew somebody was going to need it.

-When my husband and I started planning our family, I knew we’d teach our children about the importance of being generous, and when we decided to start Kindred Bravely, I knew that giving would be part of our company’s DNA.
+When my husband and I started planning our family, I knew we’d teach our children about the importance of being generous, and when we decided to start Kindred Bravely, I knew that generosity would be part of our company’s DNA.

 As Kindred Bravely grows, we keep our company values front and center – and generosity is a huge part of that.
 From supporting non-profit organizations to helping people in our local communities, we’re always looking for ways to give back or pay it forward.

 The current health care crisis has brought with it so many areas of urgent need.
 Frontline health care workers are giving so much, and we wanted to support them.
 We started by donating a large supply of masks to assisted living facilities and hospitals, including Prestige Assisted Living, UC San Diego Medical Center, and UCLA Medical Center, where we also sent pumping bras for the staff.